munificent/craftinginterpreters/book/strings.md

 the string needs to *free* that memory when it's no longer needed.

-If we had an ObjString for a string literal, and tried to free its character array which pointed into the original source code string, bad things would happen.
+If we had an ObjString for a string literal, and tried to free its character array that pointed into the original source code string, bad things would happen.
 So, for literals, we preemptively copy the characters over to the heap.
 This way, every ObjString reliably owns its character array and can free it.